yezyilomo/django-restql/docs/mutating_data.md

 # Mutating Data
-**Django RESTQL** got your back on creating and updating nested data too, it has two components for mutating nested data, `NestedModelSerializer` and `NestedField`.
-A serializer `NestedModelSerializer` has `update` and `create` logics for nested fields on the other hand `NestedField` is used to validate data before calling `update` or `create` method.
+**Django RESTQL** got your back on creating and updating nested data too, it supports creating and updating nested data through two main components:

+- `NestedModelSerializer` – handles the `create` and `update` logic for nested fields.

+- `NestedField` – validates nested data before passing it to `create` or `update`.

 ## Using NestedField and NestedModelSerializer
-Just like in querying data, mutating nested data with **Django RESTQL** is very simple, you just have to inherit `NestedModelSerializer` on a serializer with nested fields and use `NestedField` to define those nested fields which you want to be able to mutate.
-Below is an example which shows how to use `NestedModelSerializer` and `NestedField`.
+Just like in querying data, mutating nested data with **Django RESTQL** is straightforward:

+1. Inherit `NestedModelSerializer` in a serializer with nested fields.
+2. Use `NestedField` to define any nested field you want to be able to mutate.

+Example:

 ```py
 from rest_framework import serializers
 from django_restql.serializers import NestedModelSerializer